 Seats on the train are limited, reservation is thus highly recommended.

-These opening hours shall apply in good weather.
-However, should the visibility during the day make it difficult to operate safely, visits to the saltworks will be suspended.
+These opening hours shall be applied in case of good weather.
+If the visibility during the day make it difficult to operate safely, visits to the saltworks will be suspended.

 This property has indoor parking spaces for cars and bicycles.